-You must obtain written agreement of the proposed scheme from your OT and grant officer.
+You must get written agreement of the proposed scheme from your OT and grant officer.
 Your contractor/agent must follow their recommendations and detailed guidance when planning your adaptation.

 There may be more than one way to adapt your home.
-Your grant will always be based on the most costeffective option.
+Your grant will always be based on the most cost-effective option.